nearform/nscale-docs/tutorials/9-aws-autoscaling.md

 ```
 Here the topology is defined in a similar mannner to the previous aws topology.
 - Instead of specifiying awsMachine containers inside the awsWebSg container, we specify the awsAutoScaling container.
-- Inside this we specify the 'blank' awsMachine container which is where the services will be deployed.
+- Inside this we specify the 'blank' awsAMachine container which is where the services will be deployed.

 ### config.js
 Open `config.js` (`config.example.js` if you haven't done the [previous][] exercise) it should look similar to this: